 Plunge: 1pm, Long Lake Town Beach, 1258 Main Street

-The Town of Long Lake Parks and Recreation Department, the Long Lake Rescue Squad and the Long Lake Fire Department join forces for the Sixth Annual Feeling Long Lakey Polar Plunge onSaturday, December 29th at 1pm, Long Lake Town Beach.
-This event is a benefit for Believe Northern NY.
-Funds collected for Believe Northern NY will support the volunteer firefighters, EMTs, members of ladies auxiliaries and affiliated members in Franklin, Hamilton, Jefferson, Lewis, and St. Lawrence counties who suffer from a life threatening illness, such as cancer, with a goal of $2000 to be raised.
+The Town of Long Lake Parks and Recreation Department, the Long Lake Rescue Squad and the Long Lake Fire Department join forces for the Seventh Annual Feeling Long Lakey Polar Plunge onSaturday, December 28th at 1pm, Long Lake Town Beach.
+This fundraiser will benefit St. Judes Children’s Research Hospital.
+The mission of St. Judes Research Hospital is to advance cures and means of prevention for pediatric catastrophic diseases and through research and treatment.

 Participants are asked to bring towels, robes and warm clothes.
 There will be access to a warm public restroom on site.
 Warm busses will be used as holding areas at the beach before and after the plunge.
 Limited changing space will be available at the Adirondack Hotel.

-An after party and awards ceremony for the Feeling Long Lake Polar Plunge will be held at the Adirondack Hotel, 1245 Main Street, Long Lake, NY starting at 2pm.
+An after party and awards ceremony for the Feeling Long Lake Polar Plunge will be held at the Adirondack Hotel, 1245 Main Street, Long Lake, NY starting at immediately following the plunge!

-Pre-Registration materials and Believe NY Pledge sheets are available at the Long Lake Town Office Building, 1130 Deerland Road weekdays from 8:30am – 4pm.
-Call 518-624-3077 or on line at www.mylonglake.comunder Winter Events and Calendar of Events.
+Pre-Registration materials and Pledge sheets will be available at the Long Lake Town Office Building, 1130 Deerland Road weekdays from 8:30am – 4pm.
+Call 518-624-3077 or on line at www.mylonglake.com under Winter Events and Calendar of Events.